-Not only does Fika often include bulles, sweet, tasty, knotted pastries often spiced with cardamom, but it also involves taking a literal and mental break from the busy day.
+Not only does Fika often include bulles (sweet, tasty, knotted pastries often spiced with cardamom), but it also involves taking a literal and mental break from the busy day.
 The word Fika can be used as a noun or verb.

 One of the 2foodtrippers adores licorice and also loves chocolate.
 Imagine her delight in finding candy that combines salty licorice with milk chocolate in a convenient roll?!
 The other 2foodtripper was equally happy eating local favorites like Plopp chocolate bars.

 Gamla Stan, the old town section of Stockholm, is a charming neighborhood with a mix of artisan and touristy shops.
-We particularly liked Polkagris Kokeri, a cute confectionery store with a colorful selection of home-made candy including their signature polkagris, straight candy canes available in different colors and flavors.
+We particularly liked Polkagris Kokeri, a cute confectionery store with a colorful selection of home-made candy including signature polkagris, straight candy canes available in different colors and flavors.

 Gamla Stans Polkagris Kokeri is located at Lilla Nygatan 10, 111 28 Stockholm, Sweden.

-Lagom and Stockholm Style
+Lagom And Stockholm Style

 This Swedish approach to life shows up in so many ways throughout the city, perhaps most of all in the city’s sense of style which combines clean lines and comfort without neglecting the importance of aesthetics.

-We were so excited to experience a glorious sunset from the rooftop deck at Eriks Gondolen on our first night in Stockholm.
+We were excited to experience a glorious sunset from the rooftop deck at now closed Eriks Gondolen on our first night in Stockholm.
 Little did we realize, the city is filled with many spots to watch the sky erupt in fiery colors while the sun makes its daily descent.